gersilex/serverhome/README.md

 default:            # This is the default scope and everything must be contained within here.
 The order is preserved.
   MyWebService:     # This is the name of your first service.
 The key name will be displayed in the navbar.
     uri: (String)   # Here comes the URL to your service.
 If it returns a code of >200 and <400 the service will turn green.
+    redirect: (String) # Here comes the URL which you want to open in the iFrame when it's another one than the uri.
   AnotherService:   # Next service
       uri: (String)   # The URI of AnotherService
     ...